uchennaanya/HTML-CSS-capstone-project-Conference-page/README.md

   - Community project.

 - Information on the plan page:
-  - Options to select plan for basic, intermediate and advance.
+  - Options to select a plan for basic, intermediate, and advance.
-  - Options to choose different plan based on the price chosed.
+  - Options to choose different plans based on the price chosen.

 ## Built With